Build a Line Follower with a Rover and a Webcam

 Run,

 nano rgb_follower.py (or replacergb_follower with the your desired filename). - Paste all your code into this file.
-Type CTRL + X to close the file.
+Press CTRL + X to close the file.
 Type Y to confirm file modification, then press enter to finish.

 - In your Pi terminal, navigate to the directory where you’d like to save your code.